hakyimlab/archived-web-lab-notes/content/_index.md

 # IM Lab Notebook

-This is a public notebook with analysis bits, how to's, and other notes from the hakyimlab members.
+This is a private notebook with analysis bits, how to's, and other notes from the hakyimlab members.